 A neuropsychologist evaluates the cognitive, psychological and developmental status and impairment of your child.
 They guide the team in developing treatment strategies.
 Neuropsychologists focus on the needs of our neurological population, including brain injury.
 Their special skills assist the rehab team in dealing with issues that involve complex neurological processing.
 Neuropsychologists also assist in areas of behavior management and may also recommend plans for behavioral management and school re-entry when necessary.

 Social workers specialize in helping our families though the psychological and social effects of managing their healthcare needs.
 They promote collaboration among the child, family and healthcare team, including providing supportive counseling for future planning and dealing with lifestyle changes.
-They are a resource for information about the full range of community resources available when planning the hospital discharge, financial assistance programs, therapy services and coordinating school transitions and re-entry.
+They are a resource for information about the full range of community resources available when planning the hospital discharge, financial assistance programs and therapy services.

 Child Life Specialists

 Child life specialists are professionally trained individuals who help to reduce the stress and anxiety that children and their families may encounter as a result of illness, injury and hospitalization.
 Aiming to create a more positive learning experience, the child life staff works closely with the entire healthcare team on every inpatient unit and in outpatient areas to provide the highest quality care for children of all ages.

 Music therapists are board-certified professionals who use evidence-based ways to address rehabilitative goals for your child.
 Sessions are individualized to meet specific needs and may include instrument playing, singing or moving to music in a way that supports physical, cognitive and speech rehabilitation.